Eykam/playground/README.md

 1. There is a Github Workflow implemented in the repo to automatically build and publish the package whenever changes are pushed to the main branch
 2. Before committing changes to the main branch, make sure to increment the version number in the package.json, otherwise the publishing workflow will fail.
 Ex: "version" : "0.0.1" -> "version" : "0.0.2"
+3. After updates are committed and new package is published, make sure to run npm install in projects consuming package to get updates

 ## Package usage